How Accurate Are Pregnancy Blood Tests?

 Unlike home pregnancy tests, blood tests don't give immediate results.
 You'll have to wait for a blood pregnancy test result to come back from the lab.

-Qualitative vs. Quantitative Testing
+Qualitative vs. Quantitative Blood Pregnancy Tests

 There are two types of blood pregnancy tests, both of which offer highly accurate results.